 - Did you add some sugar, honey, or something for the yeast to eat to the water you proofed the yeast in?

 - How did you rise the dough?
 If it is winter, it will be much harder for the yeast to grow.
 I always preheat my oven to 200ºF and then turn the oven off.
 I rise my shaped bread in this nice warm oven.
-(Be sure to cover it with plastic wrap so the dough doesn't dry out.)
+(Cover it with plastic wrap so the dough doesn't dry out.)

 Why did my gluten free bread turn out gummy inside?

-- The most common reason for your bread being gummy, sticky, or doughy in the middle is that your bread didn't bake long enough.
-Gluten free dough needs to be baked a lot longer than regular bread dough.
+- The most common reason your bread is gummy, sticky, or doughy in the middle is that your bread didn't bake long enough.
+Gluten free dough needs to be baked much longer than regular bread dough.

 - There was a high level of liquid ingredients in your recipe.